-The mosaic floors that run throughout the Victoria and Albert Museum were created in the mid 19th Century by female convicts at Woking prison.
-The specific details of the prisoners’ lives are lost, but using archived prison records I produced fragments of historical fiction, reimagining the tile as a listening device.
+Through discussion with a museum historian, I discovered that the mosaic floors that run throughout the Victoria and Albert museum were actually created by female convicts at Woking prison in the mid 19th century.
+However, their story is still yet to be told anywhere in the museum.
+The specific details of the prisoners’ lives are lost, but using archived prison records I wrote fragments of historical fiction, reimagining the tile as a listening device.

-A beam of powerful white light illuminates a single mosaic tile.
-When the light is broken, the visitor hears a prisoner’s story emanating directly from the tile (using piezoelectric ultrasonic transducers to create a reflected beam of sound).
+In the installation, a beam of powerful white light illuminates a single mosaic tile.
+When the light is broken with a hand, the visitor hears a prisoner’s story emanating directly from the tile (using piezoelectric ultrasonic transducers to create a reflected beam of sound).
 Different tiles represent different stories.
 Each acts as an abstract time capsule of the ‘Opus Criminale’ women.

 Example of prison records used to produce the historical fiction script.

 Words and work by Jack Hardiker.
 Thanks to the V&A.